GRACeFUL-project/DSL-WP/2016-03/WP4_DSL_Y1_review.md

 ![GRACeFUL discussion at the ACCFun workshop](../img/GRACeFUL_crop.jpg)

-## Tasks
+## Main tasks of WP4 (the DSL work package)

-Main task: Build a Domain Specific Language (DSL) for translating the concept maps developed and manipulated during Group Model Building (GMB) sessions to system dynamics models adequate for the constraint funcional programming (CFP) layer.
+Build a Domain Specific Language (DSL) for translating the concept maps developed and manipulated during Group Model Building (GMB) sessions to system dynamics models adequate for the constraint funcional programming (CFP) layer.

 The overall purpose of WP4 is to use a DSL for policy concept maps,